nicoalba/pyth-price-solana/README.md

     This `tsconfig.json` defines a compile-first setup for Node16 to emit ES2022 JS to `dist/`, use Node16 module/resolution, and enable CJS/ESM/JSON interop so you avoid common "import/module" errors.

-3. Create the `.env` file with your variables and save it to the `/client` folder:
+3. Create the `.env` file with your variables and save it to the `/client` folder.

-   1. Ensure dotenv CLI is available:
+   1. Ensure `dotenv-cli` is available:

         ```bash
         npm i -D dotenv-cli
         ```

-    2. Create the `.env`.
+    2. Create the `.env` file.
 Ensure you insert your devnet URL, your program ID, your Pyth feed ID, and your keypair path:

         ```ini
         SOLANA_RPC_URL=https://<your-devnet-rpc>